RSI (Relative Strength Index) is used to measure underlying strength of a market move.

 Defaults to a period of 14.
 If the “divergence” box is checked the software identifies possible conditions of price moving one way and RSI moving the other.

 The “Show Zone” box allows the user to draw overbought and oversold lines on the plot.
 They default to 80 for overbought and 20 for oversold but can be changed by the user.

-You can also select color for the RSI plot and two zone lines by selecting the boxes next to each to bring up a color palette.
+You can also select colour for the RSI plot and two zone lines by selecting the boxes next to each to bring up a colour palette.

 Prices are generally considered to be elastic in that they can move only so far from a mean price before reacting or retracing.
 The slope and values of the RSI are directly proportional to the velocity and magnitude of the price move and are extremely helpful in identifying overbought and oversold situations.

 The number of periods (days, hours, 5-minutes) was originally based on half of a normal cycle.
 For example, Welles Wilder originally presumed Gold to have a 28-day cycle so a 14-day RSI was used.
 This has been replaced by the speed of the market.
 Faster markets use smaller (more sensitive) parameters.

 The RSI value itself ranges from 0 to 100 and support, resistance and trends can be found on the RSI plot.
 An RSI value above 80 indicates a possible overbought situation and a value below 20 indicates a possible oversold condition.
 This does not mean, however, that a market will immediately reverse once either of these levels is reached.
 It is more likely that the market will pause to consolidate, resulting in a more neutral RSI value.

 Relatively high RSIs (60-80) normally accompany a rising trend and relatively low RSIs (20-40) normally accompany a declining price trend.
 If price makes a higher high and RSI makes a lower high, the divergence between the two could signal bearish market reversals.
 Conversely, a lower low in price and higher low in RSI could signal a bullish market reversal.